A persuasive speech should be based on facts. It should deliver arguments and counterarguments to show many sides of the issue you choose to discuss.

 Now that you know what makes a speech topic persuasive, let’s go over a step-by-step formula that will help you choose the right topic for you.

-Now comes the practical side of the brainstorming process: take a moment to think whether preparing a comprehensive and compelling speech on this topic is feasible in the amount of time you have available.
+Now comes the practical side of brainstorming: take a moment to think whether preparing an informative and compelling speech on this topic is feasible in your limited amount of time.
 Consider the following questions:

 If you have come up with a topic that results in a positive response to all the questions mentioned in step 3, you might have found the winner.